BetweenWalls/PD2-Singleplayer/README.md

 <!-- Notes
 Low Priority Improvements
 * Ethereal versions of certain skill-specific items (Spirit Keeper, Ormus' Robes, Spirit Ward)
-* Unique/Set items with variable inventory graphics - Rings, Amulets, Rainbow Facets
+* Some generated rare/crafted items have incorrect required levels

-Some generated rare/crafted items have incorrect required levels Some generated runeword item bases are missing certain stats, such as 10-50% FCR for staves Some generated item bases may have incorrect armor values - they should be verified eth Vampire Gaze defense is 182 when it should be 378 eth Quetzalcoatl defense is 18 when it should be 42 eth Jalal's Mane defense is 327 when it should be 445 ...many other eth uniques seem to have incorrect defense values, often even being lower than the non-eth version - the ethereal defense equation seems to be wrong, since regenerating these items doesn't fix them
+* Some generated runeword item bases are missing certain stats, such as 10-50% FCR for staves
--->
+* Some example runewords are made with items that have higher level requirements than the runewords themselves -->